 The Event Console page in the classic SL1 user interface also displays a list of all currently active events that you are allowed to view.
 From this page, you can view, acknowledge, clear, suppress, or disable an event.
-You can also create a ticket based upon an event.
+Depending on your configuration, you can also create an event-based ticket in SL1 or a third-party ticketing system.
 For more information, see the section on Viewing Events from the Event Console in the Classic SL1 User Interface.